Dasharo/dts-hw-conf-gen/README.md

 ## Dasharo CPU HCL generation

-1. Download the `dasharo_hcl_reports` folder available on [Cloud](https://cloud.3mdeb.com/index.php/f/467774)
-and unzip it.
+1. Download the `dasharo_hcl_reports` folder from 3mdeb's Cloud and unzip it.
 2. Clone the `dts-hw-conf-gen` repository.
-3. Copy the `dts-hclmgr` file from the cloned repository.
-4. Move the copied file to the downloaded `dasharo_hcl_reports` folder.
+3. Copy the `dts-hclmgr` file from the cloned repository to the `dasharo_hcl_reports` folder.
-5. While inside this folder, run the following command:
+4. While inside this folder, run the following command:

 ```bash
 find . -name "Micro-Star_International_Co.,_Ltd._MS-7E06*.tar.gz" -print0 | xargs -0 -n1 bash -c './dts-hclmgr cpu "$0"'